vishwajeetseven/ScreenAI/README.md

 4. Paste your **OCR.space API Key** into the second box.
 (The free key is fine).
 5. Click **Save Keys**.

+### A Note on APIs
+This extension is built using the free API keys and tiers provided by Google AI and OCR.space.
+This makes it a great starting point, and new features can be easily added by extending the existing API functions in `background.js`.

 ### Usage
 There are several ways to activate the AI assistant: